Devon Rex vs Sphynx: Differences and Characteristics

 Devon Rex

-The breed’s thinly dispersed coat is highly prone to breakage so it would need proper care and if possible, avoid brushing the cat often.
-You can instead resort to wiping his coat with a damp cloth to keep it clean and tidy.
+The breed’s thinly dispersed coat is highly prone to breakage so it would need proper care, and if possible, avoid brushing the cat often.
+Instead, You can use a damp cloth to keep his coat clean and tidy.
 Since the Devon Rex’s hair also constantly gets greasy, baths can be executed.
-Use cat-appropriate shampoos that are mild and rinse the product off with lukewarm water.
+Use mild cat-appropriate shampoos and rinse the product off with lukewarm water.

 Sphynx